-- 2. To consider and vote upon the following additional proposals (the "Additional Proposals") described in the accompanying Proxy Statement, which provide for: - (x) Proposal Ten: The election of Philip G. Satre, Boake A. Sells and Shirley Young to Promus's Board of Directors as Class II directors for three-year terms expiring at the 1998 Annual Meeting; - (xi) Proposal Eleven: Approval of an amendment to Promus's Certificate of Incorporation permitting the redemption of Promus's common stock in certain circumstances to facilitate Promus's participation in certain gaming joint ventures; - (xii) Proposal Twelve: Approval of a Promus Key Executive Officer Annual Incentive Plan to provide continued employment and performance incentives for the management of Promus; - (xiii) Proposal Thirteen: Approval of a Promus Nonmanagement Directors Stock Incentive Plan pursuant to which nonmanagement directors will receive up to 100% of their annual directors fees in Promus common stock in lieu of cash: and - (xiv) Proposal Fourteen: Ratification of the appointment of Arthur Andersen LLP as independent auditors of Promus.
+(x) Proposal Ten: The election of Philip G. Satre, Boake A. Sells and Shirley Young to Promus's Board of Directors as Class II directors for three-year terms expiring at the 1998 Annual Meeting;

+(xi) Proposal Eleven: Approval of an amendment to Promus's Certificate of Incorporation permitting the redemption of Promus's common stock in certain circumstances to facilitate Promus's participation in certain gaming joint ventures;

+(xii) Proposal Twelve: Approval of a Promus Key Executive Officer Annual Incentive Plan to provide continued employment and performance incentives for the management of Promus;

+(xiii) Proposal Thirteen: Approval of a Promus Nonmanagement Directors Stock Incentive Plan pursuant to which nonmanagement directors will receive up to 100% of their annual directors fees in Promus common stock in lieu of cash; and

+$({\tt xiv})$ Proposal Fourteen: Ratification of the appointment of Arthur Andersen LLP as independent auditors of Promus.